 In the United States, the CCPA, contains detailed requirements regarding collecting and processing personal information, restrict the use and storage of such information, and govern the effectiveness of consumer consent.
 Further, the CCPA requires covered companies to provide new disclosures to California consumers, provide such consumers new ways to opt-out of certain sales of personal information, and allow for a new cause of action for data breaches.
 Such laws could restrict our customers' ability to run their businesses; for example, by limiting their ability to effectively market to interested shoppers.
 This could reduce our revenue and the general demand for our services.
 CCPA provides for civil penalties for violations, as well as a private right of action for data breaches that is expected to increase data breach litigation.
 The effects of CCPA are potentially significant and may require us to modify our data collection or processing practices and policies and to incur substantial costs and expenses in an effort to comply.
-Additionally, a new privacy law, the California Privacy Rights Act (the "CPRA"), amending and expanding CCPA, was approved by California voters in the November 3, 2020 election.
-The CPRA will create additional obligations relating to consumer data beginning on January 1, 2022, with implementing regulations expected on or before July 1, 2022, and enforcement beginning July 1, 2023.
+Additionally, a new privacy law, the California voters lither additional obligations relating to consumer data beginning on January 1, 2022, with implementing regulations expected on or before July 1, 2023.
 These laws and regulations could restrict our ability to store and process personal data (in particular, our ability to use certain data for purposes such as risk or fraud avoidance, marketing or advertising), to control our costs by using certain vendors or service providers, and to offer certain services in certain jurisdictions.